 Advisors who want to invest clients in crypto have few options.

 They can invest in trusts, such as the Grayscale Bitcoin Trust (GBTC), which has an annual fee of 2 percent, or crypto index funds, like the Bitwise 10 Crypto Index Fund (BITW) listed on OTC Markets Group’s OTCQX exchange, both with fees higher than many ETFs and mutual funds.

 Alternatively, investors who want direct ownership over their coins can buy cryptocurrencies based on the recommendation of their advisors and hold them away with crypto exchange platforms like Coinbase, Gemini, or Kraken.

-Morgen Rochard, founder of Origin Wealth Advisers, said most of her clients have 1 percent to 10 percent of their net worth in bitcoin, either through investment in GBTC or in direct ownership of bitcoin.
+Morgen Rochard, founder of Origin Wealth Advisers, said most of her clients have one to 10 percent of their net worth in bitcoin, either through investment in GBTC or in direct ownership of bitcoin.